MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 The `midl.exe` tool compiles the example and produces a metadata file named `Bookstore.winmd` (by default, the name of the `.idl` file is used).

 > [!TIP]
-> We recommend that you declare each runtime class in its own Interface Definition Language (IDL) (.idl) file, in order to optimize build performance when you edit an IDL file, and for logical correspondence of an IDL file to its generated source code files.
-Then, merge all of the resulting `.winmd` files into a single file with the same name as the root namespace.
+> If you use more than one IDL file (for advice about that, see [Factoring runtime classes into Midl files (.idl)](/windows/uwp/cpp-and-winrt-apis/author-apis#factoring-runtime-classes-into-midl-files-idl)), then merge all of the resulting `.winmd` files into a single file with the same name as the root namespace.
 That final `.winmd` file will be the one that the consumers of your APIs will reference.

 In this case, **BookSku** is the only runtime class in the **Bookstore** namespace, so we saved a step and just named the `.idl` file for the namespace.